How to losslessly concatenate / merge MP3 files

 - mp3wrap merges the files.
 Unfortunately, it also leaves wrong file duration headers and clobbers any original ID3 tags.

-- ffmpeg fixes the file duration.
+- ffmpeg deletes the incorrect file duration.
 You could also use something else, like mplayer/mencoder (

 ksimonov